-Campus network data reports may be sent to campus departments by Network Operations and Services (NOS) or Information Security and Policy (ISP), either because operational or security issues have been observed, or when otherwise requested by the departments.
-This access is given on the condition that use of the data must respect all governing laws and policies.
+Campus network data reports may be sent to campus departments by Network Operations and Services (NOS) or the Information Security Office (ISO), either because operational or security issues have been observed, or when otherwise requested by the departments.
+This access is given on the condition that the use of the data must respect all governing laws and policies.
 In particular, its use must comply with the University's firmly-held principles of academic freedom and shared governance, freedom of speech, and privacy, within the context of the University's legal and other obligations.

 The campus has approved the distribution of network data reports so departments may conduct financial planning or other resource management duties, in support of the business operations of the department.
 Departments must exercise great caution to ensure that their uses of the data do not impinge upon the expectations of privacy afforded to campus network users by law and policy.
 For example, except under allowable circumstances described in the ECP, departments:

 - Shall not monitor the activities of specific individuals; and